hashicorp/terraform-provider-aws/website/docs/d/autoscaling_groups.html.markdown

 ---
-subcategory: "Autoscaling"
+subcategory: "AutoScaling"
 layout: "aws"
 page_title: "AWS: aws_autoscaling_groups"
 description: |-
-    Provides a list of Autoscaling Groups within a specific region.
+    Provides a list of AutoScaling Groups within a specific region.
 ---

 # Data Source: aws_autoscaling_groups

-The Autoscaling Groups data source allows access to the list of AWS ASGs within a specific region.
+The AutoScaling Groups data source allows access to the list of AWS ASGs within a specific region.
 This will allow you to pass a list of AutoScaling Groups to other resources.

 ## Example Usage